 Additional Findings.
 A few unanticipated-but-observed trends might provide additional insight into the cognitive differences underlying expressive and reflective viewing.
 For example, bilateral hippocampi were significantly activated when rating was compared to reflective, but not expressive, non-rating.
 This may further support the notion that expressive viewing facilitates deeper engagement with stimulus plot as subjects encode or recall episodic events to inform their ratings, even when not actively changing their ratings.
 Upon seeing this finding, we examined scene recall accuracy from a surprise free recall task that followed the stimulus to examine memory differences could be observed depending upon whether subjects expressively or reflectively viewed a scene.
-Subjects did recall more scenes from their expressive engagement run than their reflective engagement run, but the difference did not rise to the level of statistical significance (x2 (1, N = 980) = 1.1004, p = 0.294).
+We did not find a significant difference in the proportion of scenes recalled from expressive viewing runs (M, SD) and reflective viewing runs (M, SD). (x2 (1, N = 980) = 1.1004, p = 0.294).
 Though we could not demonstrate memory differences by condition with this analysis, scene recall variability was overall low, which may limit our power to detect significant differences.
-A companion manuscript currently in preparation focused specifically upon memory in this experiment may be better suited to examine more granular (i.e., event details, episodic accuracy, etc.) facets of memory by condition.